dslounge/awesome-remote-friends/README.md

 * https://zoom.us/ - Freemium.
 Desktop/Browser App.
 High quality video chat with friends, free for up to 45 mins at a time.
 * https://houseparty.com/ - Free.
 Mobile App.
 Make yourself available on the app, and it notifies your friends that you're free to hang out.
 * https://whereby.com/ - Freemium.
 Up to 4 meeting participants.
 Open YouTube videos to play for everyone in the room.
+* https://snapcamera.snapchat.com/ - Free.
+Mac and PC.
+Snap Camera lets you use fun Snapchat lenses in your video calls.

 ## Gaming